 In-Person Seminars & Other Events

-As we begin to return to normalcy, AWS is taking the necessary precautions to reinstate seminars while following the guidelines set forth by local government, the Center for Disease Control and Prevention (CDC) and the World Health Organization (WHO).
-Therefore, masks are mandatory and must be worn upon arrival until completion of the exam.
+As we begin to return to normalcy, AWS is taking the necessary precautions to reinstate seminars while following the guidelines set forth by local government and hosting hotel/facility with regard to social distancing.
+Masks are mandatory and must be worn during your seminar and exam.
 Gloves are strongly encouraged and will be provided by AWS.
-For your safety and that of those around you, please always practice social distancing.
+Any changes to restrictions will be communicated to seminar and exam attendees.

 Online Education Discounts

 AWS Online Learning seminars can help fill your downtime, teach you new skills (or brush up on old ones!) and in some cases, help you accrue PDHs.